Mental Health Background Check: What Shows (And When To Be Worried)

 Mental health records do not appear on background checks; only criminal charges or anything listed on the public index, such as evictions or criminal records.2

-Does A Background Check Show Mental Health?
+Does a Background Check Show Mental Health?

 The law prohibits a person’s health record from being a public record; therefore, a background check does not show mental health.
 It only indicates criminal records or evictions.1

-How Long Does A 5150 Stay on Your Record?
+How Long Does a 5150 Stay on Your Record?

 5150 stays on someone’s record permanently and bars them from possessing ammunition and firearms.
 These records are forever and cannot be overturned.4

-How Long Does A 302 Stay on Your Record?
+How Long Does a 302 Stay on Your Record?

 302 stays on a person’s record for the rest of their lives unless their attorney petitions and has it removed.

-Can A Mentally Ill Person Own a Gun in Colorado?
+Can a Mentally Ill Person Own a Gun in Colorado?

 As per the federal law to which Colorado is subject, a person is prohibited from owning a gun if they have ever been convicted of a felony or misdemeanor or if they have a mental condition.

-What Does It Mean to Be Committed to A Mental Institution?
+What Does It Mean To Be Committed to a Mental Institution?

 Committed to a mental institution60 means that a person has formally been committed to a mental institution either by a commission, board, court, or any lawful authority.
 The term also incorporates involuntarily committing to a mental facility as an outpatient or inpatient.